 A woman with long dark hair, wearing earrings and a burgundy top, smiles at the camera in front of a textured, beige background.

 Whether I’m making a quick morning meal or prepping protein for the week, the oven does all the work while I handle everything else.
-They’re simple, customizable, and delicious especially when topped with cheese or served alongside toast, veggies, or potatoes.
+They’re simple with a soft texture, customizable, and delicious especially when topped with cheese or served alongside toast, veggies, or potatoes.

 It’s the kind of Breakfast that feels special without any extra effort.
 If you like to meal prep your breakfast, then you might like Egg Muffins Recipe, Starbucks Egg Bites Recipe, Boiled Eggs in the Oven and Easy Scrambled Egg Muffins.